nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `update CS2103T Tutorial completed`<br>
-  Update task status of CS2103T Tutorial to 'completed'
+  Updates task status of CS2103T Tutorial to 'completed'
 * `find CS2103T`<br>
   `update 2 completed`<br>
-  Update task status of 2nd task in the results of CS2103T to 'completed'
+  Updates task status of 2nd task in the results of CS2103T to 'completed'

-#### Undo a task : `undo`
+#### Undoing a task: `undo`
-Undo the latest task added/deleted/updated.
+Undoes the latest task added/deleted/updated.
 Irreversible.<br>
 Format: `undo`

-> Undos ONLY the latest task added/deleted/updated.
+> Undoes ONLY the latest task added/deleted/updated.
 	i.e You cannot undo tasks added 2 'adds' ago.

 Examples:
 * `add Buy vegetables i/From the supermarket d/05102016 s/1400 e/1500 t/2 r/n`<br>
   `undo`<br>
-  Undo latest add command, remove 'Buy vegetables task'
+  Undoes latest add command, removes 'Buy vegetables task'
 * `find CS2103T`<br>
   `delete 1`<br>
   `undo`<br>
-  Undo latest delete command, re-instate task 1 from CS2103T.
+  Undoes latest delete command, re-instates task 1 from CS2103T.

-#### View all 'To Do' tasks : `todo`
+#### Viewing all 'To Do' tasks: `todo`
 Shows a list of tasks yet to be 'completed' in the task manager.<br>
 Format: `todo`

-#### Clearing all entries : `clear`
+#### Clearing all entries: `clear`
 Clears all entries from the task manager.<br>
 Format: `clear`

-#### Exiting the program : `exit`
+#### Exiting the program: `exit`
 Exits the program.<br>
 Format: `exit`

 #### Saving the data
-Task manager data are saved in the hard disk automatically after any command that changes the data.<br>
+Data is saved in the hard disk automatically after any command that changes it.<br>
 There is no need to save manually.

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Install the application in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Task Manager folder.
+       the file that contains the data of your previous RubyTask folder.

 ## Command Summary

 Command | Format